valeriuvancea/Network-Trace-to-VDM-Trace-Translator/README.md

 - HTTP GET Response -> this parses the json returned by the server

 ## Extension
-One can extend this script for its own protocols
+One can extend this script for its own protocols by creating a new parser using the `BaseParser` class and implementing the `parseToImplement` function.
+In this function one should use 1 or more packet data extractor which can be implemented using the `BasePacketDataExtractor`.
+After this create a new function in the `NetworkSnifferInitializer` class which adds the newly created parser to the `NetworkSniffer` and call this function before the `startSniffing` function from the `NetworkSnifferInitializer` constructor.

 ### Packet data extractor
 There following base classes are defined which can be used for extension: